 While in Moriarty you can also stop at the Moriarty Historical Society Museum, housed in the town’s first fire station.
 The museum focuses on the growth and development of the town during its early railroad days.
 Located at 777 Old U.S. Route 66, admission is free.

-The original two room school house still stands travelers might want to visit the Wildlife West Nature Park where you can view numerous native New Mexican animals, including whitetail deer, bobcats, cougars, coyotes, javalinas, raptors, mountain lions, and wolves.
-Trails through the 122 acre park are constructed through natural habitats.
+The original two-room schoolhouse still stands travelers might want to visit the Wildlife West Nature Park where you can view numerous native New Mexican animals, including whitetail deer, bobcats, cougars, coyotes, javelinas, raptors, mountain lions, and wolves.
+Trails through the 122-acre park are constructed through natural habitats.
 The park is located at exit 187.